mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Speaking of Italy, there was no recognition of a nation of Italy before the 19th century.
 To represent the Italy column, I'd have to choose between the kings of Northern Italy, Sicily, Sardinia, and Two Sicilies - all of which existed at different points.
 Germany and Spain have similar issues, which I'll address below.

+The map for each monarch represents the extent of their domain as their reign ends; it does _not_ account for succession crises that immediately followed, such as Francia splitting three ways upon the death of Louis the Pious.

 ## England

 ## Scotland